 Leadership skills often come in handy, in fact we think it‘s more than that, it‘s an essential life skill.
 Taking onboard some words of wisdom from a proven winner can lead to a more successful professional life and a fulfilling personal life.

-But where to start?
-There is no shortage of leadership and business books out there, so we used Goodreads to find out which ones were the most popular.
+But what are the best leadership books?
+There is no shortage of leadership and business books out there, and nobody wants to waste their time on a bad leadership book.
+So we used Goodreads to find out which ones were the most popular.
 From learning how to apply military tactics in the boardroom, to advancing your career through the power of positive thinking, these leadership books are testament to the collective wisdom of thinkers and leaders around the world.

 It would be difficult, not to mention time consuming, to read all of them.
 So, we’ve done the hard work for you.
 We purchased the 50 best rated leadership books and, using the ‘most highlighted’ feature in Amazon’s Kindle, found the most popular quotes from each one.
 So you can get a tiny, yet profound hit of wisdom without spending a penny.

 Isaacson’s biography of “Mr Apple '' was written at the behest of Steve Jobs, and he left Isaacson to it with minimal interference, believe it or not.
 The result is a ‘warts and all’ biography – both flattering and honest.
 The quote is Atari founder Nolan Bushnell’s pre-Apple advice to Jobs, and it encouraged the young technician to steadfastly follow his interests, even in those areas where he lacked experience.

 2. Freakonomics: A Rogue Economist Explores the Hidden Side of Everything by Steven D. Levitt and Stephen J. Dubner